wingspinner/HooToo-Tripmate-HT-TM02-OpenWRT/README.md

 After about 30 seconds it should be booted into OpenWRT.
 Later, you can configure the LED's to do something more useful.

-7. LUCI should be up and running so browse to 192.168.1.1 and configure to your hearts content.
+7. LUCI should be up and running so browse to 192.168.1.1 and configure as needed.
+This install is intended as only an initial install to get openwrt on your device so the first thing you should do is upgrade using the latest trunk "upgrade" binary from openwrt.org.

 INITIAL CONFIGURATION